billthefarmer/diary/README.md

 ## Events
-You may add an event to the calendar by adding a line to a diary entry which begins with an 'at' symbol followed by a time and an event title.
+You may add an event to the calendar by adding a line to a diary entry which begins with an 'at' symbol followed by a time and an event title `@ 10:30 Dentist`.

-    @ 10:30 Dentist

 An event will be added to the calendar when the entry is saved.
-A colon will be added after the 'at' symbol when the event has been added.
+A colon will be added after the 'at' symbol when the event has been added `@:10:30 Dentist`.

-    @:10:30 Dentist

 Use the Calendar app to remove or edit events.
 Do not remove the colon from the diary entry or the event will be added again.

 ## Cursor position
 You may put a line in an entry to control or remember the edit cursor